Volkstum

-German nationalists coined the term in the context of Germany's "Freedom Wars" of 1813 to 1814, in marked and conscious opposition to ideals of the French Revolution such as universal human rights.
-This sense of the word is now criticised in academia, though it is still in use in the protection of ethnic minorities and is a legal standard in Austria.
+German nationalists coined the term in the context of Germany's "Wars of Liberation" of 1813 to 1814, in marked and conscious opposition to ideals of the French Revolution such as universal human rights.
+This sense of the word is now criticised in academia, though it is still in use in the protection of ethnic minorities and is a current legal standard in Germany and Austria.

 History

 Origins

 In the Age of Enlightenment the adjective volkstümlich usually meant the cultural achievements of uneducated Germans as well as popular culture.
 The Volksdichtung (People's Poetry) was 'high' literature, the culture of distinction, and partly devalued the elite education and partly idealised it.
 The concept was not yet tied to a certain nation, and attributed some of its characteristics to non-German culture.

 Justus Möser (1720–1794), Johann Gottfried von Herder (1744–1803), Johann Georg Hamann (1730–1788) and other German Romantics gradually increased the concept by their actions into an unspoiled, organic, person liable closed and eternal "People's character" (Volkscharakter) and charged against the monarchies then dominating Germany.
 Möser already bordered on being the "Vater der Volkskunde" (Father of Ethnology) the Deutschtum against the cosmopolitanism of the Enlightenment and against the French Revolution.

 Friedrich Ludwig Jahn (Deutsches Volksthum 1810) is considered the inventor of the noun Volkstum.
 He translated the foreign word Nation and thus moved it into an "unerring something" in every Volk.
 For him and for Ernst Moritz Arndt (1769–1860) and Johann Gottlieb Fichte (1762–1814), German Volkstum was a revolutionary source not only against the foreign domination of Napoleonic France, but also against dynasties and the church, with the word Enlightenment becoming less and less used.
 For all three thinkers, the idea of a uniform anti-Enlightenment position with an opposed Volkstum was already linked with Antisemitism.
 Arndt wrote in Der Rhein, Deutschlands Strom, aber nicht Deutschlands Grenze 1813:

 Cursed just by humanity and cosmopolitanism, making her prahlet!
 Right across the world those Jews sense that they must praise us as the highest summits of human formation!

 He strictly rejected Jewish emancipation, whilst seeing it as every man's natural right and goal, and in particular of the German people to the whole human race was living.
 He then summarised the concept as exclusive to those on the inside, not as being outside and expansive.